-The Dental Clinic is located in room 301 of the Cook Academic Hall.
+The Dental Clinic is located in room 308 of the Cook Academic Hall.

-Appointments are usually 2-3 hours in length.
+Appointments are usually 1.5-3 hours in length.
 Based on each patients dental hygiene needs, additional appointments may be necessary.

-“Becoming a clinic patient”
+Becoming a clinic patient

 As a possible patient, you must first have a dental screening.
 A dental screening allows the clinic faculty a brief assessment of your oral health needs to ensure that you meet the needs of a teaching institution and that a student can be assigned to you that has the skills necessary to care for you.
 To schedule a screening appointment, please call (616) 234-4237.
-Screenings are not required for potential patients under age 18 or for patients who are current patients.
+Screenings are not required for potential patients under age 18 or for current patients.
 After your screening, a student will be able to schedule appointments for you.
-If an appointment is not available following your screening, you will notified by phone when an appointment becomes available.
+If an appointment is not available following your screening, you will be notified by phone when an appointment becomes available.
 The length of the wait for this first appointment can be one to several weeks, depending on the time of the school year and your individual oral health needs.

 Appointments and Services

 Your first appointment after the screening will begin with medical and dental history, intraoral and extraoral examination and radiographs (x-rays) as determined necessary.
 A specific plan for your treatment will be explained to you.
-Generally, a complete prophylaxis (teeth cleaning) for a patient who has regular dental care, requires a minimum of one to two appointments that may be 2-4 hours each.
+Generally, a complete prophylaxis (teeth cleaning) for a patient who has regular dental care, requires a minimum of one to two appointments that may be 1.5-3 hours each.

 Payment for service is due at the start of the appointment and is payable by cash or check only.
 We do not bill insurance.